theothornhill/gql/README.md

  - [ ] [Response](https://spec.graphql.org/draft/#sec-Response)

+# Contributing

+Contributions are always welcome, and can come in many forms.
+You are invited to open issues, send patches or just start a discussion for what features are most important.
+There are no guidelines for contributions yet, because we are still in the early stages, so feel free to send some code.

 # Development

 Development happens over at [Sourcehut](https://git.sr.ht/~theo/gql), and you can open an issue at the [tracker](https://todo.sr.ht/~theo/gql), or send an email to the [mailing lists](https://sr.ht/~theo/gql/lists).
 You are also